VAFW133 Woodcarving - Furniture

 -

-- demonstrate an understanding of the different types and traditions of carved furniture, sculpture, and embellishments;
+- identify different carving techniques and traditions (in furniture, sculpture, and embellishments);

-- employ the tools necessary to carve a variety of forms;
+- utilize the tools necessary to carve a variety of forms; and

 - identify a variety of carved forms from low relief to high relief, to full-three-dimensional objects, from different traditions of woodcarving around the world